 Decorative and reflective coatings are intended to provide a pleasing aesthetic appearance and reflect heat to lower membrane surface temperatures.
 Coatings listed by CRRC15 or Energy Star16 will reduce the surface temperature of the roof membrane, creating a "cool roof."
 A cool roof reflects and emits the sun's heat back to the sky instead of transferring it to the building below.
 "Coolness" is measured by two properties, solar reflectance and thermal emittance.
 Both properties are measured from 0 to 1 and the higher the value, the "cooler" the roof.
 Refer to the CRRC and Energy Star websites, or the U.S. Department of Energy17 for more information.
-Please refer to the LEED18 documentation for

-20 Copies of Protocols and Calculation Sheets are available from Tech Services information on "heat islands" and LEED requirements to obtain LEED points for roof applications.
+Please refer to the LEED18 documentation for information on "heat islands" and LEED requirements to obtain LEED points for roof applications.